NSLS-II-BMM/BeamlineManual/intro.rst

-In this user manual, there are chapters covering most of the chores that a user will need to do at the beamline, including:
+In this user manual, there are chapters covering most of the chores one will need to do at the beamline, including:

 #. moving motors
-#. understanding the state of the photon delivery system
+#. changing the state of the photon delivery system
 #. making motor scans
 #. making energy scans
 #. interacting with the beamline's electronic log book